alicethegod/First-Principles-Scaling-Laws/README.md

     ```

     *(Note: You will need to generate the `requirements.txt` file via `pip freeze > requirements.txt`)*

-### Quick Demo: logarithmic_dynamics_demo.ipynb (3 mins)
+**Quick Demo: logarithmic_dynamics_demo.ipynb (3 mins)**

 To quickly verify the core dynamical prediction of our theory, you can run the minimal experiment.
-This demo trains a small MLP on a toy dataset and reveals that the internal entropy metrics ($H'_{tse}$ and $H'_{sie}$) evolve following precise logarithmic laws during the compression phase of learning.
+This demo trains a small MLP on a toy dataset and reveals that the internal entropy metrics ($H'_{tse} and $H'_{sie}$) evolve following precise logarithmic laws during the compression phase of learning.

 2.  **Run the Main Experiments**
     Open the Jupyter notebooks `D_Scaling_EN.ipynb` or `N_Scaling_EN.ipynb`.
 Select the desired logic module (e.g., `VIT_D_logic_EN.py` for D-Scaling with a ViT) within the notebook and run all cells.
 This will execute a full experimental sweep and save the results as a `.csv` file.